mercadona/postoffice/README.md

 ## API
 We expose an API to enable projects to create the structure they need to work: topics, publishers and messages.
-For both topics and publishers, if the resource already exist we return `400 bad request`.
+For both topics and publishers, if the resource already exist we return `409 Conflict`.
+In case that another validation error happened, we return `400 bad request`

 ### Topics
 Here we have a sample request to create a topic.
 All fields are required